sgraber/Graber/README.md

 to each part to make assembly easier.

 NOTE: The long term goal is to make this 3D printer completely laser cuttable, minus the extruder.
-Right now the x-motor and x-idler parts remain the only parts that are not laser cuttable.
-These parts will follow soon.
-If you choose to build this printer before these parts are released, you can use the standard Prusa i3 x-motor and x-idler parts and the printer will work fine.
+Right now the x-motor and x-idler parts remain the only parts untested.
+I have just committed an x-idler and x-motor that may work.
+If you choose to build this printer before these parts are tested, you can use the standard Prusa i3 x-motor and x-idler parts (even the x-carriage too if you want) and the printer will work fine.
 Expect regular changes to this repository in the coming weeks, so don't get too comfortable if you download this to cut just yet.  :)